Subscribe to Our Blog

 So you would have created the opportunity in July, decided to designate the opportunity as a “Stalled account due to current budget” and then re-assess the opportunity later on in the year.
 Even if the opportunity ends up as a closed/lost, following this process helps you understand whether these types of deals are still worth the time and effort — and how to properly incorporate them into your forecast.

 Your organization must make process a policy.
-You should train every rep on your sales process, circulate definitions and process to your sales team consistently, and train your managers to consistently review and reinforce the process in their 1:1s with sales reps.
+You should train every rep on your sales process, circulate definitions and process to your sales team consistently, and train your managers to consistently review and reinforce the process in their one-on-one sales meetings with sales reps.

 Uniformity is the only way toward widespread adoption.
 Without a formal sales process, it is much harder to make an accurate sales forecast because you cannot easily predict how deals are moving through each stage, especially as your organization scales.